-1. What happened previously and what shall happen in the next lab?
+1. What is expected to happen in lab experiment #2?

 - i.
-Following our last session, due to the thanksgiving holiday, the 1st lab evaluation will commence during the next session, 2nd lab. - o Session unofficially starts at 12:00 PM until 3:10 PM on Thursday 22nd, and I and/or other TAs will be available in the lab for sessional questions related to technical problems and assignment related question relative to student performance. - o Please bring your pre-lab 2 for the next session; class performance (compile, run and explain lab 1 codes) will be marked accordingly. - o Students can now work and record their Lab 2 codes for their reports the week after the sessional closure. - ii.
+Following our last session, due to the thanksgiving holiday, the remainder of some groups for 1st lab evaluation will commence during the 2nd lab. - ii.
 Next session will be conducted with all students to be marked prior to their report submission two weeks after the session ends. - iii.
-Marking results handouts and comments based on our agreement will be given to each individual with only their student number visible on screen or posted via email with the individual's grade. - iv.
 The focus of this lab is to write your code in assembly and generate prime numbers.
 For a successful code, 45% is granted and as you explain the code, another 5% is added.
 For an attempted code without major errors, 30% assuming most of the objectives are accomplished.
-I will also give a hint code (see next page).
-Note: this is an assembly line-by-line comment style algorithm for you to translate and successfully run the code.
-If your code is based on this, as far as it fulfills all of the objectives, the 45% is granted. - v.
-Another 10% would be granted if you successfully show an optimized version of your code with shorter time execution (2% to display the time even if it is a slow code compared to others; 7% for the best time possible and how you have implemented it). - vi.
-I shall continue to assist students on their machines as technical problems occur on the debugger and software as well as giving hints on the lab and performance evaluation per group.
-Lab 2 performance is one week after the next session. - vii.
-It is expected to have 11 groups present.
-The time of lab 1 evaluation will be compressed as each person must attend and perform.
-The other TA Patel, shall mainly assist in his session.
-So, some can stay at Patel's class after 3:15 PM if lab 1 performance is still pending, since there are 3-4 more stations (corner ones) available in his lab.
-So evaluation can be fully done on 4 groups if left behind (no penalty considered). - viii.
-I will include bonus points, a maximum of 5% in order to compensate the overall session grade for those who have lost points during and after session (such as in the lab report due next week.)
+I will also give a hint code (see next page) which you need to dig deeper on the internet in order to complement it.
+Note: this is an assembly line-by-line comment style algorithm for you to interpret and translate as a successful code.
+If your code is based on this, as far as it fulfills all of the objectives, the 45% is granted. - iv.
+Another 10% would be granted if you successfully show an optimized version of your code with shorter time execution (2% to display the time even if it is a slow code compared to others; 7% for the best time possible and how you have implemented it). - v.
+I and Amir shall continue to assist students on their machines as technical problems occur on the debugger and software as well as giving hints on the lab and performance evaluation per group.
+Lab 2 performance is one week after the next session. - vi.
+We will include bonus points, a maximum of 5% in order to compensate the overall session grade for those who have lost points during and after session (such as in the lab report due next week.)